MooersLab/pymolsnips/README.md

 	<img src="images/InteractNotebook2.png" width="600">
 </p>

-There are several major limitations to nteract compared to running Jupyter Notebook in the webbrower.
+There are several major limitations to nteract compared to running Jupyter Notebook in the web-browser.
 There are no notebook extensions.
 The markdown cells recognize a smaller subset of LaTeX.
 For example, the equation environment is not recognized.
 This limits the optional code that can be used to render multi-line equations.

-While the support for full-fledge literate programming is absent in **nteract**, even experienced Jupyter Notebook will enjoy using **nteract** for rapidly interogating foriegn notebooks and starting new notebooks.
+While the support for full-fledged literate programming is absent in **nteract**, even experienced Jupyter Notebook will enjoy using **nteract** for rapidly interrogating foreign notebooks and starting new notebooks.

 <A href=#FASTLINKS2>Return to list of editors above.</A>